eGSIM

 What eGSIM can do for you

-eGSIM is a web service for selecting and testing ground shaking models (GSIM) in Europe, developed a the GFZ in the framework of the Thematic Core Services for Seismology of EPOS under the umbrella of EFEHR
+eGSIM is a web service for selecting and testing ground shaking models (GSIM) in Europe, developed by the GFZ in the framework of the Thematic Core Services for Seismology of EPOS under the umbrella of EFEHR

 The web portal (and API documentation) is available at: